saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-15-opensource.md

 #### Strive to learn from every failure you face

 I have failed at many things in that I very much identify with failure.
 I mean we all fail many times.
 The difference between two people that fail is the ability to learn from their mistakes and not repeat them.
-I failed to get into outreachy for one of the companies in the round I got accepted but from the application process I got inspired to write a book on pyton compatibility.
 Failure is not bad it depends on how you decide to view it.
-Also from failing the first time I applied, I endavoured to improve my proposal for the next round.
 Failure is therefore a learning opportunity.

 #### Keep trying